liamwalsh1980/Milestone-Project-1/README.md

     - Google Chrome - The site was developed using Chrome and therefore testing was being done daily on this browser.
     - Apple Safari - I tested the site by opening it in Safari using an iPhone 12 and a MacBook.
-    - Microsoft Explorer [to be completed]
+    - Microsoft Edge - I downloaded this browser, logged into my Gitpod and checked all four webpages across all screen sizes.
-    - Mozilla Firefox [to be completed]
+    - Mozilla Firefox - I downloaded this browser, logged into my Gitpod and checked all four webpages across all screen sizes.

 ### Testing responsiveness